asketak/chaindigger/README.md

 # ChainDigger

 Hi! **ChainDigger** is a block explorer, which actually visualize transactions happening in the blockchain.
+This repo contains files with data from [MATIC network](https://matic.network/), that can be directly imported into database.

 # Installation
 + Install neo4j database from https://neo4j.com/